Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods

-Pedestrian coordinates are obtained by detecting local maxima in the global density map.
-Based on the descriptor matching established in GD\textsuperscript{3}A, a descriptor voting mechanism is then employed to convert pixel-level descriptor matches into instance-level pedestrian associations.
-Next, We will provide a detailed description of each component.
+Finally, based on $\mathbf{P}^*$, group-wise association is conducted and the global density map $\hat{\mathbf{D}}_t^g$ is decoupled into the shared density map $\hat{\mathbf{D}}_t^s$ and the outflow density map $\hat{\mathbf{D}}_t^{o}$.
+Similarly, $\hat{\mathbf{D}}_{t+\delta}^g$ is decomposed into the shared density map $\hat{\mathbf{D}}_{t+\delta}^s$ and the inflow density map $\hat{\mathbf{D}}_{t+\delta}^{in}$.
+The shared density map $\hat{\mathbf{D}}_{t}^s$ ($\hat{\mathbf{D}}_{t+\delta}^s$) represents pedestrians that appear in both frames $F_t$ and $F_{t+\delta}$.
+The outflow density map $\hat{\mathbf{D}}_t^{o}$ contains pedestrians present in $F_t$ but absent in $F_{t+\delta}$.
+Note that the shared and outflow density maps are byproducts, and only the inflow density map is useful.
+For tracking, pedestrian coordinates are obtained by detecting local maxima in the global density map.
+Based on the group-wise descriptor association established in GD\textsuperscript{3}A, DVTrack then employed a descriptor voting mechanism to convert pixel-level descriptor matches into instance-level pedestrian associations.
+Next, we provide a detailed description of each component.

-\subsection{Density map Decomposition via Descriptor Association}
+\subsection{Density Map Decomposition via Descriptor Association}